Tadellöser & Wolff: Filming

-The entire film was not shot in color, but Fechner deliberately chose sepia as a stylistic device to give the film more authenticity.
+The entire film was shot in color.
+Fechner deliberately chose sepia as a stylistic device to give the film more authenticity.
 The shooting took place in October 1974 partly in Börßum (Lower Saxony), Lüneburg, Eckernförde and Hamburg-Harburg.

 Movie Score

 The basic musical theme of the film with the text "Years of Life; all in vain.
 When will we see each other again? ", was delivered within the first movement of the 6th Symphony in B minor, op.
 74, by Peter Tchaikovsky.
 In the course of the film, the jazz classic Georgia on My Mind by Hoagy Carmichael is played in several scenes.